-Placements must be confirmed within the first week of the semester or you will need to withdraw from the course.
+Placement must be confirmed by the date listed on your 30-Day Tracker or you will need to withdraw from the course.
 You will need to fill out the first assignment on Canvas (Name of School, Grade, Cooperating Teacher Name, Email and Phone Number) by the end of the first week.

 Lesson Plan and Observation Requirements: